nurse/nkf/README.md

     UTF-16.
     B or L gives whether Big Endian or Little Endian.
-    0 gives whther put BOM or not.
+    0 gives whether put BOM or not.

     - __-W32[BL][0]__

     UTF-32.
     B or L gives whether Big Endian or Little Endian.
-    0 gives whther put BOM or not.
+    0 gives whether put BOM or not.

 - __-b -u__